 Call for Papers

 The transport protocol QUIC has emerged from a proprietary effort undertaken by Google to a next generation transport protocol being standardized in the Internet Engineering Task Force (IETF).
 While its original motivation and design was to support next-generation Web traffic using HTTP/2, embedding QUIC into the Internet architecture raises exciting challenges beyond the necessary engineering efforts.
-Google QUIC has seen deployment and motivated research papers measuring, extending, and evaluating QUIC from various perspectives.
+QUIC has already seen deployment and motivated research papers measuring, extending, and evaluating QUIC from various perspectives.

 EPIQ solicits two types of submissions, for presentation and discussion at the workshop: academic papers and posters & demos.
 Submissions of both types should focus on topics related to the rise of QUIC on the mobile and fixed Internet as well as enterprise and datacenter networks.
 Papers focusing on either the original flavor of QUIC currently deployed by Google or the upcoming IETF standard of QUIC are in scope.
 We encourage submissions of demos supporting growing a community, e.g., about tools for protocol testing, deployment, and performance evaluation, among others.
 Open source tools are preferred.

 Topics of InterestTopics of interest include: